 Ukraine crisis briefing

 Millions of people have been uprooted from their homes in Ukraine and are need of humanitarian assistance, in what has become the largest and fastest displacement crisis since World War II.
-Of these, over 5.5 million have fled to neighboring countries as refugees and more than 7 million people displaced within Ukraine are also in need of urgent humanitarian assistance.
+Of these, over 6 million have fled to neighboring countries as refugees and millions more people displaced within Ukraine are also in need of urgent humanitarian assistance.
 Many are stranded or are unable to leave Ukraine due to increasing violence, destruction of bridges and roads, as well as lack of resources or information on where to find safety and accommodation.

 What caused the current crisis in Ukraine?